Juliane Koepcke Surviving A Plan Crash.

 Rescue

-On December 20, 1972, after enduring harrowing conditions for more than two months in the Andes Mountains, survivors Nando Canessa and Roberto Parrado encountered a local farmer living in a remote area.
-This farmer, astonished by their appearance and desperate situation, agreed to help them.
-He quickly contacted the authorities, signaling the beginning of a renewed hope for the stranded group.
+On December 20, 1972, after more than two months of enduring the harsh Andes Mountains, survivors Nando Canessa and Roberto Parrado finally came across a local farmer in a remote area.
+Shocked by their haggard appearance and the dire state they were in, the farmer agreed to assist them.
+Acting swiftly, he contacted the authorities, reigniting hope for the stranded group—an outcome that contrasted starkly with the ever-present threat of death, much like the circling vulture that had loomed over them during their ordeal.

 Legacy